centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 - A poller has no graphical interface: the resources it monitors are displayed in the interface of the central server and of the remote server it is attached to.

-The word "Poller" is also used to refer to the monitoring engine that is present in a central server, a remote server and a poller.
+"Poller" is also used to refer to the monitoring engine that is present in a central server, a remote server and a poller.

 ## Pull mode